igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 ### Normal modules

 If you've flashed a module that has been proven to be safe but causes your device to fail to boot, then this situation is easily recoverable in KernelSU without any worries.
-KernelSU has built-in mechanisms to recover your device, including the following:
+KernelSU has built-in mechanisms to rescue your device, including the following:

 1. AB update
 2. Rescue by pressing Volume down button